 At this setting you will still receive some spam.
-There is a balance that you may need to find between blocking more spam, and the chance of blocking some messages (e.g. from mailing lists) that you do wish to receive.
+There is a balance that you may need to find between blocking more spam, and the chance of blocking some messages (for example, from mailing lists) that you do wish to receive.

 We encourage you to try changing this setting to find the level that best suits your needs.
 We suggest that a setting of '4' is worth starting with, before gradually raising the threshold if you need to do so.